 Enrolled students must be current on their Installment Payment Plan in order to enroll and/or retain their class schedule for future semesters.
 Student Financial Services does understand that unexpected financial events may occur.
 If you receive notification that your class schedule may be cancelled, please contact our office so that we may work with you.
 Please be advised, the Student Financial Services office reserves the right to have the student registration withdrawn if special arrangements are made but the student fails to follow through.

 Please note that University Policy requires past due balances must be paid in full prior to future enrollment or release of transcripts.
-Therefore, students that wish to return for the following semester may need to apply for loans with a private lender so their outstanding balance with the University is satisfied.
+Therefore, students that wish to return for the following semester may choose to apply for loans with a private lender so their outstanding balance with the University is satisfied.
 Once the payment for the outstanding balance has cleared, the financial hold will be released.

 The University may choose to write-off balances it deems uncollectable.
 However, students remain responsible to pay any balance, including payment plan fees and collection agency referral charges, after a debt has been written-off.
 These balances must be paid in full to release transcripts, certificates or diplomas.

 Students who want to repay their written-off balance need to contact the Student Financial Services office to have the debt reinstated prior to paying.
 Once the written-off debt is reinstated, it may be subject to the resumption of payment plan fees.

 The Student Financial Services office reserves the right to resume collection activities on written-off balances.
 The only balances that students are not responsible for paying are those debts which have been legally discharged through bankruptcy filing and verified with the University of Central Missouri General Counsel Office.

 Educational debts are not typically dischargeable through bankruptcy.
 Former students (or their legal representative) that wish to have debt considered for discharge, should provide written, court documentation of the bankruptcy filing including the chapter, case number, filing date and legal representative contact number.